polterguy/polterguy.github.io/documentation/magic/index.md

 ## Dynamic slots

 Magic also creates the following dynamic slots during startup.
+Notice, most of these slots are there exclusively to make sure the middle ware of Magic works correctly, and are _not_ intended to be used directly by you in your own Hyperlambda code, unless explicitly stated otherwise, and/or you're extending Magic or replacing parts of its core with your own custom logic.

 * __[magic.auth.authenticate]__ - Authenticates a user and returns a JWT token
 * __[magic.auth.change-password]__ - Allows a user to reset his or her password with a _"reset-password"_ JWT token, _or_ an existing valid token wrapping the user